kafka-ops/julie/docs/how-to-run-it.rst

 * *--dryRun*: When as a user, you don't want to run the tool, but instead see what might happen.
 This option is very useful to evaluate changes before applying them to the cluster.
 * *--topology*: This is where you will pass the topology file.
 It can be either a single file, or a directory.
 If a directory is used, all files within are going to be compiled into a single macro topology.
 * *--version*: If you wanna know the version you are running.
-* *--allowDelete*: By default Julie Ops will not make any destructive operations.
-If as a user, you allow the tool to update the cluster, for example by deleting unnecessary ACLs, or topics, you need to pass this option.

 Running Julie Ops as a Docker image.
 -----------